Skip to main content

 Metric NameTypeDescription

-MRRfloatMean Reciprocal Rank — measures the average position of the first relevant document.
+MRRfloatMean Reciprocal Rank, measuring the average rank position of the first relevant document.

-NDCGfloatNormalized Discounted Cumulative Gain — evaluates the similarity between the ranked list and the ideal ranking.
+NDCGfloatNormalized Discounted Cumulative Gain, evaluating the consistency between retrieval results and ideal ranking.

 Generation